ricardov-venegas-intl/min-sharp/Notes.md

 # Notes and log

+## 2020-07-21

+* I will keep it simple and use the regular function pointer.
+* the function interface is empty

+## 2020-06-20

+* Still thinking...
+I like something similar with the concept to commandlets in powershell.
+* I'll write a samll prototype to see how it looks.

 ## 2020-06-14

 * Still thinking about a way to conceptualize the function a as an object.